Continuing Professional Development

 We also have practical tips, guides, and toolkits for practitioners to explore on our resources page.

-You can find a list of our CPD options below.
-If you would like to take part in our practical skills training programmes, or are looking for a topic that isn't listed below, please contact us at Thrive@inspiringscotland.org.uk.
+See below for a list of some of our CPD options.
+If you are looking for a topic that isn’t listed, please contact us at Thrive@inspiringscotland.org.uk

 Active and Playful Numeracy and Maths Outdoors